sunlicai/EMT-DLFR/README.md

 ![EMT-DLFR Framework](figs/EMT-DLFR_Architecture.png)

-In this paper, we aims to tackle two major challenges on the way towards robust multimodal sentiment analysis (MSA):
+In this paper, we aims to tackle two major challenges in robust multimodal sentiment analysis (MSA):
 - *inefficiency* when modeling cross-modal interactions in unaligned multimodal data.
 - *vulnerability* to random modality feature missing which typically occurs in realistic settings.

 To this end, we propose Efficient Multimodal Transformer with Dual-Level Feature Restoration (EMT-DLFR):
 - Efficient Multimodal Transformer (EMT).
-EMT introduces the *global multimodal context* and employs it to interact with *local unimodal features* to enable efficient *global-local* cross-modal interaction, which not only avoids the quadratic scaling cost of previous *local-local* interaction methods (e.g., [MulT](https://github.com/yaohungt/Multimodal-Transformer) and [PMR](https://openaccess.thecvf.com/content/CVPR2021/html/Lv_Progressive_Modality_Reinforcement_for_Human_Multimodal_Emotion_Recognition_From_Unaligned_CVPR_2021_paper.html)) but also leads to performance gains.
+EMT introduces the *global multimodal context* and employs it to interact with *local unimodal features* to enable efficient *global-local* cross-modal interaction, which not only avoids the quadratic scaling cost of previous *local-local* interaction methods (e.g., [MulT](https://github.com/yaohungt/Multimodal-Transformer), [TFR-Net](https://github.com/thuiar/TFR-Net), and [PMR](https://openaccess.thecvf.com/content/CVPR2021/html/Lv_Progressive_Modality_Reinforcement_for_Human_Multimodal_Emotion_Recognition_From_Unaligned_CVPR_2021_paper.html)) but also leads to performance gains.
 - Dual-Level Feature Restoration (DLFR).
-Unlike the standalone *implicit low-level feature reconstruction* in [TFR-Net](https://github.com/thuiar/TFR-Net), DLFR combines both *implicit low-level feature reconstruction* and *explicit high-level feature attraction* to achieve robust representation learning from incomplete multimodal data.
+Unlike the standalone *implicit low-level feature reconstruction* in [TFR-Net](https://github.com/thuiar/TFR-Net), DLFR combines both *implicit low-level feature reconstruction* and *explicit high-level feature attraction* to more effectively guide EMT to achieve robust representation learning from incomplete multimodal data.

 ## Prerequisites
 * `Python 3.8`